 Exposure has a value all its own

-Winamp2-js’ exposure was also directly responsible for my current job.
-A recruiter noticed it on GitHub and in my interview loop, multiple people I interviewed with had heard of it.
+Webamp's exposure was also directly responsible for my current job.
+A recruiter noticed it on GitHub and in my interview loop, multiple people had heard of it.
 This gave me an opportunity to talk about something that I was passionate about, and had put a lot of thought into.

 I'm sure there are potential projects which could have had all of these advantages: fun, educational, popular, and provided real value too, but identifying such a project is not easy, especially when you are relatively inexperienced.
 In fact, I feel like I caught lightning in a bottle finding a project that had 4/5.